Masaya Onosaka

 Masaya Onosaka (小野坂 昌也, Onosaka Masaya) is a Japanese voice actor who works for Aoni Production.
 In 2010 he won the "Best Personality" Seiyu Award.

 Onosaka was born in Sumiyoshi-ku, Osaka.
 He is known for his Kansai accent in some of his roles.
-He also the known voicing actor as Zhao Yun and Zhuge Liang in Japanese version of Dynasty Warriors and Warriors Orochi series.
+He is the known dub actor of Zhao Yun and Zhuge Liang in the Japanese version of Dynasty Warriors and Warriors Orochi series.

-In November 2020, it was announced Onosaka had tested positive for COVID-19.
-He is currently asymptomatic.